-Third parties manufacture some key intermediates and products on our behalf.
-The contribution of waste data from outsourced manufacture is not included in our performance data but we continue to track and report third party waste production in the Outsourced manufacture section.
+Third parties manufacture selected key intermediates and products on our behalf.
+The contribution of waste data from this outsourced manufacturing is not included in our performance data, but we continue to track and report third party waste production in the Outsourced manufacture section.

 Objectives and targets

 Our objectives and targets are ambitious, reflecting our determination to drive continuous improvement in line with our long term commitment to delivering business success responsibly.
 In the area of material resource efficiency the targets are wider than simple waste reduction although we want to deliver a further 15% reduction in our waste footprint indexed appropriately.
 In addition to this and to demonstrate our commitment, we have introduced targets to drive adoption of waste disposal options with least environmental impact.
 Our targets in the waste area are: